Are You Self-Sabotaging Your Relationships? 8 Reasons Why & How to Stop

 They face difficulty standing up for themselves, may have an inability to assert oneself, feel fear when asking for their needs, and constantly please others to avoid negative feedback or reaction.
 This negative attachment style affects their relationships and makes it difficult to develop healthy patterns.

-In conclusion, self-sabotage is a behavior that can often go unnoticed, and yet it can have a significant impact on our relationships.
+Self-sabotage is a behavior that can often go unnoticed, and yet it can have a significant impact on our relationships.
 Understanding why we self-sabotage is the first step in avoiding these detrimental patterns.

 Sincerely,